 How do you say whether the row is blank or not?

 Ans: If there is no data in the row, then we can call it an empty row.

 Take the same example from the previous example and insert a new column called count.

-Step 1: Apply COUNT formula and count the values in the row.
+- Step 1: Apply the COUNT formula and count the values in the row.

-Step 3: Once the zero values selected press ALT +; to select Visible Cells Only.
+- Step 3: Once the zero values are selected, press ALT +; to select Visible Cells Only.